jeev20/jeev20.github.io/_posts/2025-02-18-notesonpracticalstatisticsfordatascientist.md

 ### Non rectangular data structures

-* **Time Series data** records sequential measurement of a same variable with time.
+* **Time Series data** records sequential measurements of a same variable with time.
 This kind of data is used to create statistical forecasting models.
-An example is a IOR sensor capturing temperature data every 2 minutes perpetually.
-Such data structure always need to include a time at which the record was captured.
+An example is a IOT sensor capturing temperature data every 2 minutes perpetually.
+Such data structures always need to include a time at which the record was captured.

 * **Spatial data** can be used to create location based analytics.
-The object understand observation can be for example a house or a point of interest in a map and its spatial coordinates.
+The object under observation can be for example a house or a point of interest in a map and its spatial coordinates.

 * **Graph/ Network** are used to represent abstract relationships between the object under observation.
-An example can be a social network of a person showing how many contacts or friends that person has and how often he/she interact with them.
-These types of data are useful in recommender systems and optimization problems.
+An example can be a social network of a person showing how many contacts or friends that person has and how often he/she interacts with them.
+These types of data is useful in recommender systems and optimization problems.

-All these three can also be combined in some use case.
-For example, Google maps can store spatial data in a time series manner for a person and include a graph/ network data on how the user interacts when they travel 60 kms away from their home.
+All these three can also be combined in a single use case.
+For example, Google maps can store spatial data in a time series manner for a person and include a graph/ network data on how the user interacts with other spatial objects (shops, landmarks) when they travel 60 kms away from their home.

 > **Difference in terminologies**